Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

 where the latter notation emphasizes dependence on $\omega$, while recognizing that each $(n,j)$ induces a different severity function $R^*$ because perturbations may be felt differently depending on the initial condition.

 If the perturbation is small, the descendant's peak time $t_{n,j,m}^*$ will be close to the ancestor's peak time $t_n^*$.
-However, if the intensity function $R(\mathbf{x}(t))$ tends to oscillate, e.g., with each passing Rossby wave crest, a large-enough perturbation might cause the next wave crest after $t_n^*$ to outgrow the original peak.
-Tersely, $t^*=\argmax_tR(\mathbf{x}(t))$ might be a discontinuous function of $\omega$, and $R^*(\omega)$ a non-differentiable function of $\omega$.
-This is a nuisance for our goal to optimize over $\omega$, and so we explicitly prohibit this behavior by restricting the range of $t_{n,j,m}^*$ as follows. \begin{itemize} \item Set an ``argmax drift'' parameter $\delta t^*$ based on physical timescales, e.g., half an oscillation period.
-Initially set $t_{n,m,j}^*=\argmax\{R(\mathbf{x}_{n,j,m}(t)):t_n^*-\delta t^*\leq t\leq t_n^*+\delta t^*\}$. \item If $t_{n,j,m}^*$ is a local maximum in $R$, then don't change it. \item Otherwise, shift $t_{n,j,m}^*$ backward (if at the beginning of the interval) or forward (if at the end of the interval) until it is at a local maximum. \end{itemize} Although it is ad-hoc, this adjustment aims to uphold the core idea of ensemble boosting to \emph{augment existing events}, rather than \emph{discover totally new events}---which may as well be done by extending the DNS.
+However, if the intensity function $R(\mathbf{x}(t))$ tends to oscillate, e.g., with each passing Rossby wave crest, a large-enough perturbation might cause the next wave crest after $t_n^*$ to outgrow the original peak, misappropriating the imposed perturbation to fuel a different event than the original target.
+Tersely, $t^*=\text{argmax}_tR(\mathbf{x}(t))$ might be a discontinuous function of $\omega$, and $R^*(\omega)$ a non-differentiable function of $\omega$, which is a nuisance for our goal to optimize over $\omega$ and, more importantly, complicates the causal chain between perturbation and response.
+We explicitly prohibit this behavior by restricting the range of $t_{n,j,m}^*$ as follows. \begin{itemize} \item Set an ``argmax drift'' parameter $\delta t^*$ based on physical timescales, e.g., half an oscillation period.
+Initially set $t_{n,m,j}^*=\text{argmax}\{R(\mathbf{x}_{n,j,m}(t)):t_n^*-\delta t^*\leq t\leq t_n^*+\delta t^*\}$. \item If $t_{n,j,m}^*$ is a local maximum in $R$, then don't change it. \item Otherwise, shift $t_{n,j,m}^*$ backward (if at the beginning of the interval) or forward (if at the end of the interval) until it is at a local maximum. \end{itemize} Although it is ad-hoc, this adjustment aims to uphold the core idea of ensemble boosting to \emph{augment existing events}, while preserving their basic identity, rather than \emph{discover totally new events}---which may as well be done by extending the DNS.
+In general this is a nontrivial condition to impose, as multiple spikes in a sequence may be dynamically correlated to each other, but we use only this simple strategy as demonstration.